SUMPRODUCT is one of the most important Excel functions.

 3. Multiplying Arrays

-The best part about using this conditional sumproduct is you don’t have to use if function and all the calculation is in a single cell.
+The best part about using this conditional SUMPRODUCT is you don’t need to use IF and all the calculation is in a single cell.